 This program IS for you, if you want to:

 - work in a bilingual setting such as in a dual language education program, a transitional bilingual education and/or heritage or second language education program.
-(See explanation of these programs in Question #2)

 This is NOT the program for you if you:

-- In the previous question you mentioned the types of programs that the Program works with, can you explain them?
+In the previous question you mentioned the types of programs that the Program works with, can you explain them?

-- Transitional Bilingual Education Programs use the child's native language in order to transition students into the mainstream language (in the U.S., English).
-The native language is used as a medium of instruction to support the second language learning until the student can to transition into an all-mainstream language classroom situation.
+Transitional Bilingual Education Programs use the child's native language in order to transition students into the mainstream language (in the U.S., English).
+The native language is used as a medium of instruction to support second language learning until the student can to transition into an all-mainstream language classroom situation.
 The aim is not to develop bilingualism.

-There are other programs that promote multilingualism, such as language awareness programs that do not aim to develop bilingualism per se but aim to develop awareness of many languages with which our students often work.
+There are other programs that promote multilingualism, such as language awareness programs that do not aim to develop bilingualism per se, but aim to develop awareness of many languages with which our students often work.

 Much depends on your career goals.
-TESOL is about teaching English using English as a medium of instruction (http://www.tc.columbia.edu/academic/tesol/), whereas BBE develops understanding and working knowledge for education in more than one language and privileges programs that aim to preserve, develop, and promote minority languages whether this is a 1st or 2nd language for minority or majority student groups.
+TESOL is about teaching English using English as the primary medium of instruction, whereas BBE develops understanding and working knowledge for education in more than one language and privileges programs that aim to preserve, develop, and promote minority languages whether this is a 1st or 2nd language for minority or majority student groups.
 Overall, it is designed to make people bilingual.
-In the BBE program you can also pursue course of studies that emphasize policy or research in multilingualism in education with an emphasis on minority languages.
+In the BBE program, you can also pursue a course of studies that emphasize policy or research in multilingualism in education with an emphasis on minority languages.
 Many students in the academic/non-certificate track take that approach.

 If you are a US citizen or permanent resident and:

 If you have chosen the teaching track and are an international student on a student visa, it is be very unlikely that you can work in the US (for details, go to the OIS website, Teacher Certification office, and Immigration websites).
-You may want to consult with your country to see what the requirement for certification may be and inform your advisor of your findings when you develop the course of study you will pursue.
-Some countries do accept foreign teacher certification.
+You may want to consult with your country to see what the requirements for certification may be and inform your advisor of your findings when you develop the course of study you will pursue.
 You might also consult bilingual requirements for other employment opportunities within your country and raise questions about these possibilities in the admissions process.

-- M.A. in Bilingual/Bicultural Studies:
+M.A. in Bilingual/Bicultural Studies:

-- M.A. in Bilingual/Bicultural Education leading toward NY State teacher certification
+M.A. in Bilingual/Bicultural Education leading toward NY State teacher certification

 If you are a U.S. citizen or permanent resident, there are three options that lead to a Masters of Arts that distinguish between your prior experience and your career goals: